Failure to write to implicit (body) destination if it is XHTML

 The files are attached.

-#4 Updated by Philip Fearon almost 9 years ago
+#4 Updated by Philip Fearon over 9 years ago

 I've run the test files you sent on Opera, and - with the latest internal Saxon-CE build - I'm getting a more informative error message: